MarnixCroes/libbitcoin-doc/docs/FAQ.md

 ### Does Libbitcoin support Taproot?

-No, Taproot is currently not supported.
+Taproot is currently not supported.
-This is on the roadmap.
+The Libbitcoin v4 release will include Taproot support.

 ### What are the dependencies?